vlady98ish/BackendBlog-EngineProject/README.md

 # BackendBlog-EngineProject
-A blog's backend project.
-Basically, the project involves writing a server program that processes requests correctly from the front end.
-Java is used in this project.
-Spring framework is used for web applications based on Rest APIs.
-Hibernate is used for databases.
-In addition to MySQL, the project also includes the implementation of relations by type (One-to-One, Many-to-One, and Others).
-To include all dependencies for a project, Maven is used, and JUnit is used to test the project.
-In order to reduce code and increase functionality, the Lombok library is used.
+This backend project for a blog is built using Java v.11, Spring Boot, and Spring Security for reliable and secure web application development.
+Maven is used for project management, while Git is utilized for version control.

+The project also includes MySQL 8 for efficient data management, and Hibernate for object-relational mapping.
+Jakarta Mail is used for email notifications, while Lombok is used for simplified Java code generation.

+The project architecture follows the MVC pattern for separation of concerns, while also implementing RESTful API for easy communication with the front-end.
+Additionally, a Captcha generator is integrated for enhanced security.

+Finally, the project is deployed on AWS for efficient and scalable hosting, ensuring optimal performance for users.

 <h2>Main Techonologies:</h2>